aheze/AppClipQuickStart/README.md

 ![Screen Shot 2021-04-03 at 3 26 01 PM](https://user-images.githubusercontent.com/49819455/113493036-ef8b0900-9490-11eb-83bb-3ba7ae2bfb36.png)

-9. Add your website inside the text field.
+9. Add your domain inside the text field.
 Mines is `getfind.app`.

-I'm not sure about this, but don't put the `www` in front.
+I'm not sure if you can do this without a custom domain.
+However, you can try putting `aheze.github.io/MyAppClipWebsite/` here (replace with your website that you will create in Step 11).

 ![Screen Shot 2021-04-03 at 3 26 48 PM](https://user-images.githubusercontent.com/49819455/113493049-07fb2380-9491-11eb-824a-d7f478c21b6a.png)

 10. That's all you need on the app side.
 Now, it's time to configure the web page where the app clip will be launched from.
 You'll need a place to host an ` apple-app-site-association` file.
 11. I like GitHub Pages, because it's free.
 I've already set up everything in this repo, so click <kbd>Use this template</kbd> at the top of this pace.
+Enter a name for your repo (I did MyAppClipWebsite).

 Use this template | Make sure to check "Include all branches"
 --- | ---